An Overview of NBFC Account Aggregator License

 Frequently Asked Questions

-Till the time the in-principle approval is valid, the entity will set its technology platform, complete its legal documentations and other formalities and report all the necessary compliances to the Reserve Bank of India.
+Till the time the in-principle approval is valid, the entity will set its technology platform, complete its legal documentation and other formalities.
+Report all the necessary compliances to Reserve Bank of India.